BruceHaley/NuGetDocs/site/Docs/Reference/Nuspec-Reference.markdown

     <tr>
         <td>src</td>
         <td>
             The location of the file or files to include.
-The path is relative to the NuSpec file unless an absolute path is specified.
+The path is relative to the NuSpec file, or
+            relative to "-BasePath" if specified in the NuGet.exe command line, unless an absolute path is specified.
 The wildcard character, *, is allowed.
 Using a double wildcard, **, implies a recursive directory search.
         </td>
     </tr>
     <tr>